 On deposit with The Masonic Library Museum of Pennsylvania.

+I had a photograph of the object taken by the late Nick Reiter, but it has vanished.
 I am not familiar enough with Masonic symbols to know if these stones were marked with simple builders’ signatures, “Kilroy was Here” doodles, or magickal runes.
 If they truly were mystic runes placed in the foundation of the White House to hold the Republic together, shouldn’t they have been left in place?
 [Cue the ominous voice-over….]

 An earlier renovation of the White House found something more sinister than stones in the basement.